xia-lab/Seq2Fun/README.md

 ### Step 2.
 Database download
 For most non-model organisms, biological understanding of study outcomes is limited to protein-coding genes with functional annotations such as KEGG pathways, Gene Ontology or PANTHER classification system.
 Therefore, developing Seq2Fun version 2 database to focus on functionally annotated genes such as orthologs largely meets the preferred needs of most scientists studying non-model organisms.

-We provide dozens of pre-built databases that can be downloaded here based on [Orthofinder](https://ftp.ncbi.nlm.nih.gov/gene/DATA/gene_orthologs.gz).
+We provide dozens of pre-built databases that can be downloaded from [here](http://gofile.me/4esAc/bG1RlcQIS).
-You can download these databases from [here](http://gofile.me/4esAc/YkygX7SwI)

 ### Step 3.
 Run a small test
 There are four sub folders under seq2fun - src, bin, database and testdata.
 The bin folder contains the binary code we just complied.
 The testdata contains a small test data from the Case Study.